-In keeping with the Mission, Vision and Values of the Niagara Catholic District School Board the Board acknowledges that; any form of discrimination is incompatible with Catholic moral principles and the teachings of the Church; that all persons are created equal, in the image of God, each with inimitable characteristics deserving of dignity (Genesis: 1:27); and that every person has the right to freedom from discrimination and harassment.
+In keeping with the Mission, Vision and Values of the Niagara Catholic District School Board, the Board acknowledges that an equitable, inclusive Catholic education system is fundamental to a positive school climate and student achievement and well-being.
+The Board recognizes, that any form of discrimination is incompatible with Catholic moral principles and the teachings of the Church; that all persons are created equal, in the image of God, each with inimitable characteristics deserving of dignity (Genesis: 1:27); and is contrary to the Ontario Human Rights Code.